HabiAshourichoshali/Face_Mask_Detection/README.md

 Key components:
 - Uses transfer learning to leverage pre-trained image features
-- Applies data augmentation and normalization
+- Preprocesses images by resizing and converting to tensors
 - Trains and evaluates on a custom image dataset from Google Drive
 - Achieves high accuracy (~97%)